Gierdiaz/Diagier/README.md

 - **User-Friendly Blade Interfaces**: Development of intuitive and user-friendly user interfaces to view and interact with projects and tasks.

 - **Project Progress Reports**: Generation of reports on project progress, visually presenting task status and deadline compliance.

-## Advanced Features to Consider:

-- **Real-Time Notifications**: Implementation of real-time notifications using Laravel Echo and WebSockets for instant updates on new tasks, deadline changes, etc.

-- **Task Scheduling**: Utilization of Laravel Scheduler to schedule recurring tasks, such as sending automatic reminders for approaching deadlines or generating reports.

-- **Email Integration**: Configuration of email sending to notify users about new tasks, project changes, or invitations to join a team.

-- **Commenting and Discussion System**: Addition of a commenting system to tasks and projects to allow discussions and additional updates.

-- **Integration with Third-Party Tools**: Integration with other popular tools used in software development, such as GitHub, GitLab, Trello, or Slack.

-- **Two-Factor Authentication (2FA)**: Strengthening application security by implementing two-factor authentication for users.

-- **Logs and Monitoring**: Configuration of logging and integration with monitoring tools to diagnose issues and optimize application performance.

-- **Data Backup and Restoration**: Implementation of a regular backup system to protect application data against loss or corruption.

 ## Additional Development Tools: